erik-adelbert/aoc/2022/README.md

 Then I saw [Russ Cox](https://www.youtube.com/watch?v=hmq6veCFo0Y) solve the challenge and learn many things.

 I was waiting for today's challenge to reclaim vengeance for last year!
-I have over simplified the technique.
+I have simplified the technique.
 First of all and without even giving it a thought I defined a `val` type that supports all supported instructions.
 Then I wrote an `eval()` for `val`.
 That was all for `part1`.

 `part2` is about `computer algebra`: We have to solve `humn` value to make our program work.
-Although I'm aware that a [`bisection`](https://en.wikipedia.org/wiki/Binary_search_algorithm) would perfectly do the trick here, I decided to go for the algebra.
+Although I'm aware that a [`bisection`](https://en.wikipedia.org/wiki/Binary_search_algorithm) would perfectly do the trick here, I decided to go for the algebra (vengeance!).

-The idea, here, is truly basic, first it marks all the symbolic instructions of the program while descending its tree (ie. top to bottom).
-Then it solves for `humn` by *forcing* the values along this path to be equal to the *evaluated* values that don't depends on `humn` (the other side of the equality).
+The idea, here, is truly basic, first all the symbolic instructions of the program are marked while descending its tree (ie. top to bottom).
+Then the solution solves for `humn` by *forcing* the values along this path to be equal to the *evaluated* values that don't depends on `humn` (the other side of the equality).

 All in all, I could go for more speed by `bisecting` out the value.
 But for now, my solution runs in `1.7ms` (thanks to the small size of input) which I'm happy with!